exakat/exakat/docs/Rules.rst

 In fact, `'extract() <http://www.php.net/extract>`_ may be configured to handle the situation differently : it may skip the conflicting variable, prefix it, prefix it only if it exists, only import overwriting variables...
 It may also import them as references to the original values.

-This analysis reports `'extract() <http://www.php.net/extract>`_ when it is not configured explicitely.
+This analysis reports `'extract() <http://www.php.net/extract>`_ when it is not configured explicitly.
 If overwriting is the intended objective, it is not reported.

 .. code-block:: php